-Services that are covered for you What you must pay whe en you get these services The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Services that are covered for you What you must pay who en you get these services Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
 If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
 Services must be immediately needed and medically necessary.
-Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a In-Network \$0 Copay for each Medicare-covered urgent care visit. \$0 Copay for worldwide urgent care services.
-Coverage limited to \$100,000 per year for combined worldwide emergency/urgent services outside the United States.
-Services with an asterisk are not subject to the maximum out of pocket calculation.
-Out-of-Network \$0 Copay for each Medicare-covered urgent care visit. \$0 Copay for worldwide urgent care services.
-Coverage limited to \$100,000 per year for combined worldwide emergency/urgent services outside the United States.
-Services with an asterisk are not subject to the maximum out of pocket calculation. network provider.
-Cost sharing for necessary urgently needed services furnished out-of-network
+Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in- emergency/urgent service Services with an asteri Out-of-Network \$25 Copay for each Medicare-covered urgent care visit. \$100 Copay for worldwide urgent care services.
+0,000 per year for combined s outside the United States. sk are not subject to the pocket calculation.